tahahasan897/govinance_protocol/README.md

   as having the miners relying on the transaction fees as a revenue based.
 - Ethereum obtains a base fee (EIP 1559), which increments an extra fee for any ordinary user that has to pay in order to deflate ETH.
 - Volatility discourages real-world utility and stable adoption.
-- Value uncertainty, expecially for bitcoin.
+- Value uncertainty, especially for bitcoin.
 - Cold wallets are functionally secure, but lack personality, reward mechanics, and community involvement.

 ### ✅ Solution